gustawdaniel/gustawdaniel/src/content/blog/en/2022-11-27-pulumi-infrastructure-as-a-code-digital-ocean.md

 }
 ```

 We will not focus on any line of this code.
-If you are interesed in this and know polish language I wrote article about terraform here:
+If you are interested in this and know Polish language I wrote article about terraform here:

 [Infrastrukura defniowana przez kod (terraform + digital ocean)](https://gustawdaniel.com/infrastrukura-defniowana-jako-kod/)